ragaba-pixel/ibrd-respository/README.md

 # data-set

-use jupyter notebook and upload the data folder plus the loan_statement file This will contain the documentation of the model that has been desgned
+use jupyter notebook and upload the data folder plus the loan_statement file This will contain the documentation of the model that has been designed